With Jesus

 When I put God first in my life, he taught me how to love others.
 As my life filled with his love, it overflowed to those around me.
 I didn’t have to try to obey the second command – it naturally happened as the love of my Father transformed me from the inside out.

-One verse piercing my soul through the Holy Spirit changed the trajectory of my entire life.
+One verse piercing my soul through the Holy Spirit changed the trajectory of the rest of my life.

 Thank you for opening my eyes to your Truth, Abba Father.